s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 - to use route table to limit how VPCs talk to one another
 - iwht with Direct Connect as well as VPN connection
 - support IP multicast

+## AWS Direct Connect gateway
+- work with a transit gateway when you need to connect multiple VPCs in the same Region

 ## VPN hub
 - office in one city to talk to office in another city via VPN